-These are: language, mathematical calculations, memory – basically all the linear, conscious processes of the brain.
+These are language, mathematical calculations, and memory – basically all the linear, conscious processes of the brain.

-Educational systems worldwide teach children how to write and read, memorize and calculate, recognize certain things, and so on, but it deeply neglects the intuitive-imaginative and emotional side of our brains.
+Educational systems worldwide teach children how to write and read, memorize and calculate, recognize certain things, and so on, but they deeply neglect the intuitive-imaginative and emotional side of our brains.

 From a spiritual perspective, the origin of intuition is our “Divine essence” – which is our soul.

-Our souls are charged with light and wisdom, and always receive messages from our Spirit Guides and Guardian Angels, all we have to do is to stop living in fear and listen to them.
+Our souls are charged with light and wisdom and always receive messages from our spirit guides and guardian angels.
+All we have to do is stop living in fear and listen to them.

 How To Know Your Intuition From Fear?

 When we’re faced with a major decision, it’s always a battle between our conscious and our subconscious mind.

 Our subconscious mind, which also contains our intuition, is deeply connected to our power and Divine Essence, has access to the collective consciousness, and tries to make decisions that might seem unconventional at times but are always in accordance with our greater good.